Try adjusting your search terms

 Reverence at Stonehill Communities is about treating every person with dignity and respect.
 This value acknowledges the inherent worth of each individual, emphasizing the importance of life and the shared experiences of all residents.

-St. Francis of Assisi serves as an inspirational figure for Stonehill Communities, guiding their mission and vision.
+St. Francis of Assisi is the patron saint of the Sisters of St. Francis, who founded Stonehill Communities.
 His teachings on compassion, love, and respect for all individuals are reflected in the community's core values and approach to care.

 Yes, Stonehill Communities warmly welcomes all people to their community.
 Their commitment to hospitality ensures that everyone feels included and valued, regardless of their background.

-Stonehill Communities ensures fiscal responsibility by managing their financial resources with integrity.
+As a non-profit organization, Stonehill Communities ensures fiscal responsibility by managing their financial resources with integrity.
 They prioritize transparency and accountability in their financial practices to sustain their services and care for residents.
+The organization also has financial oversight by a volunteer Board of Directors and Finance Committee.

 The overall philosophy of care at Stonehill Communities is rooted in compassion, dignity, and respect for every individual.
-They strive to create a nurturing environment that supports both the physical and emotional needs of residents.
+It honors personal choice and preference.
+We strive to create a welcoming environment with high quality service that enables residents, clients, and members to live well.

 Stonehill Communities was founded in 1878 by the Sisters of St. Francis in Dubuque, Iowa.
-Initially, they operated an orphanage and home for the aging, and over the years, the community has expanded its services significantly.
+Initially, they operated an orphanage and home for the aging.
+The Stonehill Health Center opened in 1978.
+Throughout the years, additional services were added to expand the continuum of care for older adults and meet the evolving needs of the community.

-Notable expansions include the addition of a 14-apartment household for Assisted Living Memory Care in 2021 and the acquisition of Windsor Park Apartments in 2024.
-These expansions enhance Stonehill's ability to serve a wider range of residents.
+Notable expansions include the addition of a 14-apartment household for Assisted Living Memory Care and the new Administrative/Outreach building in 2021, the addition of home care services in 2023, and the acquisition of Windsor Park Apartments in 2024.
+These expansions enhance Stonehill's ability to serve a wider range of residents and community members.

 The Stonehill Benevolent Foundation was created in 1989 to assist with fundraising and philanthropy efforts on behalf of Stonehill.
-It plays a crucial role in supporting the community's mission and enhancing the services offered to residents.
+It plays a crucial role in supporting the community's mission and enhancing the services offered to residents and community members.
+It helps provide benevolent care of residents who have limited financial resources.

 The Stonehill Communities Health Center opened in 1978, providing a 214-bed licensed skilled-nursing facility.
 This center has been a cornerstone of care for the community since its inception.